 It’s always best to research your country’s popular breeds so you have some solid options in mind.
 This helps you get a sense of what breeds are most likely available to you.
 No one wants to set their mind on one breed only to then find out they’re impossible to get.

 Knowing what the most popular breeds are might also help with the price.
 The rarer a cat is, the more expensive it will be to source from a trustworthy breeder.
 In that sense, certain cat breeds might be cheaper if they’re sold often.
-There are other factors that come into play as well, though (breed status, coloration, etc.)
+Other factors come into play as well, though (breed status, coloration, etc.)

 1. Maine Coon